 Opening a Lightning Network channel is also a previously mentioned “special type” of transaction.
-Taproot makes opening and closing a LN channel cheaper.
+Taproot makes opening and closing a Lightning channel cheaper.

 Taproot was introduced in January 2018 by Bitcoin Core developer Greg Maxwell.
 It means this project has been developed for 3+ years.
 In October 2020, Taproot’s program code was merged into Bitcoin Core.
 After this, it’s only been a question of when.

 The final phase started in May 2021.
-This is called the signaling period.
-You can follow its progress at taproot.watch.
-The purpose of the signaling period is to get the final approval from mining pools.
+This was called the signaling period.
+You could follow its progress at taproot.watch.
+The purpose of the signaling period was to get the final approval from mining pools.

 The picture below shows the progress at the end of May 2021.